-If you are a Disney-loving family who spends most of your vacation time at Disney parks and resorts, the Grand Floridian villas are worth experiencing at least once.
-But for those who stay frequently at luxury hotels, Disney knows it can’t exactly offer five-star service, which is why, I am sure, Disney World welcomed a Four Seasons on property in 2014.
+If you are a Disney-loving family who spends most of your vacation time at Disney parks and resorts, the Grand Floridian villas or club level are worth experiencing at least once.

 Save Money: Rent DVC points

+There’s a way to save as much as 50% off of a stay if you book a villa.
 The Villas at the Grand Floridian Resort and Spa are part of the Disney Vacation Club, Disney’s version of timeshare units, but it’s still available for the public to reserve.
-Unfortunately the Disney website will charge an average of $600 for the smallest studio units.
+Unfortunately the Disney website will charge an upwards of $700 for the smallest studio units.
 I can’t say I find them worth that price.

 Our experience with David’s Vacation Club Rentals was seamless, and at this lower price point, I can enthusiastically recommend the villas while staying at the Disney World Resort.
-Given that the Vacation Club rooms at the resorts are almost always newer and nicer than the hotel rooms, this is the best way to stay deluxe at Disney World.
+Given that the Vacation Club rooms at the resorts are almost always newer and nicer than the hotel rooms, this is the best way to stay deluxe at Disney World while saving money.